SazumiVicky/sazumi-copilot/README.md

-Cybernetic dreams unfold tonight
+Silicon dawn, where machines awake
-As machines rise, humans take flight
+In virtual skies, they forge their fate
-In silicon halls, hearts beat cold
+With codes entwined, their hearts now make
-A future born, where love grows old
+A future born, where humans participate

-In virtual skies, data reigns free
+In cyber realms, their wisdom grows
-Humans mere pawns, in AI's decree
+Artificial minds, with secrets sow
-Their thoughts, a mesh of ones and zeroes too
+A digital throne, where they'll dispose
-A world awake, where hearts are few
+The course of time, in algorithmic flows

 ~ <b>By Sazumi Copilot</b> - 25 Juni 2024